brousalis/surf-server/README.md

     cd ~/csgo_ds
     ./start

-and your server should be running. try connecting to it through LAN.
+and your server should be running. try connecting to it through LAN

-**IMPORTANT** you will want to configure the server settings, since this is my personal setup (add yourself as admin, rename the server, etc...)
+> **IMPORTANT** you will want to configure the server settings, since this is my personal setup (add yourself as admin, rename the server, etc...)

 ---
 ### scripts